 Like headteacher, Michael Tidd, on the subject of silent corridors “I have no strong feelings either way.”
 If schools feel it necessary to insist on silence in order to make their corridors safe, so be it.
 If schools have other ways to ensure children’s behaviour in corridors is calm, orderly, respectful and safe, great.

-I do, however, have strong feelings about the hateful hyperbole that gushes in vile currents at any and every attempt to maintain order in schools.
+I do, however, have strong feelings about the hateful hyperbole that gushes in vile torrents at any and every attempt to maintain order in schools.
 These are decision that should be made by headteachers, not pundits.
 If a headteacher believes silent corridors are the best way to keep their students safe, why on earth would anyone gainsay them?
 Being silent for a few minutes between lessons is not likely to do anyone any harm and may well provide much needed opportunity for mindful reflection.
+Certainly, such a regime is likely to be warmly welcomed by the most vulnerable of children.

-*Hat tip to Tom Bennet for this lusty simile.
+*Hat tip to Tom Bennett for this lusty simile.